Learn More: ESTA

-The maximum stay is 90 days per entry.
-The ESTA is valid for 2 years from issue (or when your passport expires, whichever occurs first) and allows you multiple entries during its validity period.
-However, each entry cannot exceed 90 days.
+The maximum stay is 90 days Per Entry .
+The ESTA is valid for 2 years after issued (or when your passport expires, whichever occurs first) and allows you multiple entries during its validity period.
+However, each entry cannot exceed 90 days Per Entry.

 - Possible B1/B2 visa questions during the interview

 - US B1/B2 Visa for the citizens of Venezuela

 - US B1/B2 Visa for the citizens of Saint Kitts & Nevis

 - US B1B2 Visa for the citizens of Mexico

 - US B1B2 Visa for Citizens of South Africa

 - US B1B2 Visa for Citizens of Nigeria

 - U.S. Visa Interview Info for Colombia Citizens